rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

 ## Blocking calls

-The API's are expected to work synchronously and should complete within a time period commensurate with the complexity of the operation and in accordance with any relevant specification.
+APIs should operate synchronously and complete quickly.
+Completion time should be based on the operation's complexity and follow any defined specifications within the API's documentation.

-Any calls that can fail due to the lack of a response should have a timeout period in accordance with any API documentation.
+Implement timeouts for API calls that could fail due to unresponsiveness.
+Refer to the API documentation for recommended timeout values.
-The upper layers will call this API from a single thread context, this API should not suspend.

-TODO:
+Since this API will be called from a single-threaded environment, it must not block or suspend execution.

-As we state that they should complete within a time period, we need to state what that time target is, and pull it from the spec if required.
+TODO: As we state that they should complete within a time period, we need to state what that time target is, and pull it from the spec if required.
 Define the timeout requirement.

 ## Internal Error Handling